Project Land Speed Racer 240SX: Chassis Prep and Roll Cage Fabrication

 By Chuck Johnson

-Remember when Project Land Speed Racer 240SX first came into the hands of Chuck Johnson?
-In this Flashback Friday see where the record breaking first got started...
-The beginning of any good sedan type racecar build almost always starts with ruining a perfectly decent streetcar.
+Ah yes, the beginning of any good sedan type racecar build almost always starts with ruining a perfectly decent streetcar.
 In the case of Project Land Speed Racer 240SX though, I'm not sure if we are really ruining a perfectly good streetcar.
 Honestly, from the looks of things, it must have been owned by a series of wannabe dorifto hacks before falling into my hands.
+If anything, I think we saved it from a continued life of embarrassment running around with its “demon camber,” four corded tires, and doing a crap ass job at pulling off that coveted hellaflush style.